Nothing should stand between a voracious gamer and his pursuit of victory.

-Be it air, an AIO, or custom water loop, ensure it is not gigantic in comparison to the other components.
-Factors inclusive are CPU socket as well as any potential chassis limitations like cooler height or radiator size.
+Be it air, an AIO, or a custom water loop, ensure it is not gigantic compared to the other components.
+CPU sockets and any potential chassis limitations like cooler height or radiator size are included.

 What makes for a budget-friendly option?

 The budget is the prime factor to be considered in pursuit of a good cooler.

 Air coolers are generally cheaper than their respective alternatives at around $25 less than any AIO.

 While the most expensive air coolers, about $100, can still be less expensive than many comparable AIOs.
 The more expensive the air cooler, the better the performance will be.

 Which type of Cooler would be Best?

 If the foremost concern is the economy and ease of installation, then an air cooler is the best choice.
 Cooler Master’s under-$40 Hyper 212 RGB promises better performance than stock cooling solutions and is easy on the pocket.
 If you are willing to invest a little more, one of the recommended air coolers on the market is the Be-quiet-Dark Rock 4.